1jour1vin

 Food and wine pairings

-Enjoy with veal blanquette, barbecued red meat accompanied by sautéed peppers, duck confit...
+Enjoy it with veal blanquette, grilled red meat served with sautéed peppers, or duck confit...

 Burgundy Today